What is hepatitis B?

 If you test positive, do not panic.
 You will be given support and information and advised to see your GP first to have some further tests and find out more about your infection.
 Depending on your stage of infection, your GP may look after you themselves or refer you to the local liver specialist team.

 You will be helped to identify anyone else who may have been at risk so that they can also get tested.
 It is important not to have sex without a condom with anyone, even a regular partner, or to share injecting equipment as you may pass the virus onto others.

 If you think that you may have been infected, there are lots of options for getting a free and confidential hepatitis B test.
-You can visit any NHS sexual health service, including those run by Virgin Care, visit your GP and get tests at some young people’s centres like those run by Brook.
+You can visit any NHS sexual health service, visit your GP and get tests at some young people’s centres like those run by Brook.

 Want to get tested?

 What treatment is available?

 There are limited treatment options available for an acute infection, which can last for up to three months.
 Painkillers are often given to manage the symptoms.
 If managed correctly, it will cause minimal damage to the liver.

 With a chronic infection, which can last for six months or more, medication is given to prevent liver damage and patients are closely monitored.
 This is usually through a specialist liver clinic.